Sedation Dentistry – Carrollton, TX

 Our dentists offer multiple types of sedation to make your dental visits as comfortable as possible.
 The biggest benefit of sedation dentistry is the ability to treat dental fear.
 Routine checkups and restorative treatments are vital to your oral and overall health, which makes sedation an incredibly useful tool.

 Use of sedation can also lead to shorter treatment times.
 Because you’ll be relaxed and comfortable, our dentists will be able to move through your mouth quicker.
 Plus, if you have an active gag reflex, sedation can temporarily paralyze it to help them work more efficiently.

 Last but not least, sedation provides pain relief.
 While our dentists will numb your mouth for a variety of treatments, sedation can offer an extra layer of comfort.

-Nitrous oxide is a mild sedative which is administered through a small nasal mask in combination with oxygen.
-It is a great anxiety-reliever and will make you feel light and relaxed during any procedure.
+Nitrous oxide is a mild sedative that is administered through a small nasal mask in combination with oxygen.
+It is a great anxiety reliever and will make you feel light and relaxed during any procedure.
 Your level of sedation can be adjusted during your appointment, and the effect of the gas wears off quickly once the mask is removed, so there is no “hangover” effect.